boreec/boreec.github.io/content/posts/devlog-0003.md

 }
 ```

-For the initialization, we bundle the `MapNumber` component to the entities:
+For the initialization, we bundle the `MapNumber` component to the entities and
+the value corresponds to the resource `CurrentMapNumber`'s value:

 ```rust
 /// Initializes all actors for the current map. pub fn initialize_actors(